 7- Select Water-Based Paint

 If you want a smooth finish, then avoid chalk or chalkboard paint altogether and stick to water-based paints.

-Or if your want some glossy surface its good to use oil based enamel paint.
+Or if you want some glossy surface it’s good to use oil-based enamel paint.

 Water-based, latex paints and enamels are well-noted for their smooth finish.